Anshlulla/PlotPoint/README.md

 # PlotPoint
-Generating Movie Scripts and Scenes based on user's prompt and specifications
+Generating Movie Scripts and Scenes based on user's prompt and specifications.